StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 Go to the /vagrant directory.
 (Not to be confused with /home/vagrant.)

 This is important.
 Your /vagrant directory is linked to the host machine on the outside.
 In fact, if you examine it, you will realize it is your ~/Lab-03 directory!
+You should see your *-testfile.md.

 ````
 vagrant@precise64:~$ cd /vagrant
 vagrant@precise64:/vagrant$ ls
-Lab-03-Instructions.md  LICENSE  README.md  resources  starter.sh  Vagrantfile
+Lab-03-Instructions.md  LICENSE  README.md  resources  starter.sh  teststud-testfile.md  Vagrantfile
 ````

+Now for the main work of Part 3:

-Starting with starter.sh, write a shell script that
+Starting with starter.sh, write a shell script that automates:

-1. automates the directory creation and
+1. the directory creation you did manually in Part 1
 2. tree installation and use.
+3. git installation

 Review your Unix commands as necessary.
-The command to install tree is
+The install commands are:

-apt-get install tree
+    apt-get install -y tree
+    apt-get install -y git

   * Use Nano.
 Notice the shebang (#!/bin/bash) at the top of starter.sh.